coldshrine/study-notes/papers/out-of-the-tar-pit.md

 #### Control

 Functional languages do derive one slight benefit when it comes to control because they encourage a more abstract use of control functionals (such as `fold` / `map`) rather than explicit looping.
 There are also concurrent versions.

+#### Kinds of state

+By "state" what is really meant is _mutable state_.

+Language which do not support or discourage mutable state it is common to achieve somewhat similar effects by means of passing extra parameters to procedures (functions).

+There is no reason why the functional style of programming cannot be adopted in stateful languages.
+Whatever the language being used, there are large benefits to be had from avoiding, implicit, mutable state.

+#### State and modularity

+State permits a particular kind of modularity, within a stateful framework it is possible to add state to any component without adjusting the components which invoke it.
+Within a functional framework the same effect can only be achieved by adjusting every single component that invokes it to carry the additional information around.

+In a functional approach you are forced to make changes to every part of the program that could be affected, in the stateful you are not.

+In a functional program _you can always tell exactly what will control the outcome of a procedure_ simply by looking at the arguments supplied where it is invoked.
+In a stateful program you can never tell what will control the outcome, and _potentially_ have a look at every single piece of code in the _entire system_ to determine this information.

+The trade-off is between _complexity_ and _simplicity_.

+The main weakness of functional programming is that problem arise when the system to be built must maintain state of some kind.